feddelegrand7/BARIS/README.md

 Using the function `BARIS_home()` you can list the displayed datasets within the [home page of the data.gouv website](https://www.data.gouv.fr/fr/).
 The function doesn’t take any argument.
-It will return a dataframe with many useful information about the dataset.
+It will return a data frame with many useful information about the data set.

 ``` r
 library(BARIS)